craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Sabres are *quick* and *finesse*.
 Once per rest, you may use this weapon's special ability;

 #### Hooksword
+Hookswords are a variation of the Longsword, where the tip of the blade is curved back towards its wielder to aid in the unarming of opponents.

+Hookswords deal 1d6 slashing damage.
+Hookswords are *versatile (d8)*.
+Once per rest, you may use this weapon's special ability;

 #### Battleaxe
+Battleaxes are weapons of brutal finality, where the head of your weapon takes chunks of material with every solid strike.

+Battleaxes deal 2d6 slashing damage.
+Battleaxes are *heavy*, and *versatile (d8)*.
+Once per rest, you may use this weapon's special ability;

 #### Greataxe
+Greataxes are gaudy implements of death used by the arrogant or the effective.
+Sporting two massive axeheads on a shaft, the Greataxe reeks of danger.

+Greataxes deal 3d8 slashing damage.
+Greataxes are *heavy*, *two-handed*, and *unwieldy*.
+Once per rest, you may use this weapon's special ability;

 ##### Polearms
 #### Glaive
 #### Halberd